DeepScholar-Bench: A Live Benchmark and Automated Evaluation for Generative Research Synthesis: The Dataset

 \subsection{Automated Data Collection Framework}

-Our automated data collection framework aims to achieve the following design goals: \begin{enumerate} \item Inclusion of \emph{diverse} paper topics across a wide variety of research domains. \item Focus on \emph{recent} research papers, both to provide realistic, timely benchmark queries and to control data contamination when benchmarking models trained on snapshots of the web. \item Control for \emph{quality} of the scraped ArXiv papers and extracted data \end{enumerate}
+Our automated data collection framework aims to achieve the following design goals: \begin{enumerate} \item Inclusion of \emph{diverse} paper topics across a wide variety of research domains. \item Focus on \emph{recent} research papers, both to provide realistic, timely benchmark queries and to prevent data contamination when benchmarking models trained on snapshots of the web. \item Control for \emph{quality} of the scraped ArXiv papers and extracted data, focusing on peer-reviewed manuscripts that are accepted at academic conferences. \end{enumerate}

-Figure~\ref{fig:bench_overview} provides an overview of our dataset pipeline, which collects and extracts metadata about each paper (e.g., the title, abstract, and ArXiv link), the paper's related works section, and information on each citation from the paper's related works section.
-Our data collection pipeline extracts this information by scraping and selectively filtering ArXiv papers according to a number of configured settings.

-Specifically, the pipeline loads papers from a list of configured ArXiv domain categories (e.g., cs.ML) and filters paper according to the configured publication-date range.
-To avoid possible data contamination arising from multiple ArXiv versions, some of which may have been released prior to the configured publication-date range, we exclusively include v1 ArXiv papers.
-To control for paper quality, our pipeline optionally provides a configuration setting which filter's out papers which are not listed as "accepted" or "published" at a conference within the paper's comment metadata, which often lists updates to the paper's status.
-We also disclude papers that do not have an explicit "Related Works" section and .bib file, containing well-formatted bibliography entries.
-For each paper, we then extract the Related Works section, from both the LaTex files, and PDF file, if available.
-We clean the extracted LaTex section to remove figures, sub-figures, labels and comments.
-We also extract all citations found in the related work section from the LaTex .bib file.
-For each citation we use the ArXiv API and the OpenAlex API to recover more detailed information, such as abstracts, authors, and links for ArXiv and non-ArXiv references respectively.
+Our data pipeline scrapes papers, filters them, and extracts content to construct datasets that include metadata about each ArXiv paper (e.g., the title, abstract, and link), the papers' related work section, and a citation list of references found in the papers' related work sections.
+Our scraper begins by loading papers from a configured set of ArXiv domains (e.g., cs.ML) and configured publication-date range.
+To avoid possible data contamination arising from multiple ArXiv versions, we keep only v1 ArXiv papers.
+To control for paper quality, our pipeline then optionally filters papers to keep only those listed as ``accepted'' or ``published'' at a conference based on the ArXiv metadata.
+We also exclude papers that do not have an explicit ``Related Work'' section and .bib file, containing well-formatted bibliography entries.
+Our pipeline then processes each paper to extract the Related Works section from both the LaTex files and PDF file, if available.
+We clean the extracted LaTex section to remove any labels and comments.
+We also extract all citations found in the related work section and we use the ArXiv and OpenAlex APIs~\citep{noauthor_openalex_nodate} to recover more detailed information, such as abstracts, authors, and links for both ArXiv and non-ArXiv references.